It might come as a surprise to most guys, but there is a proper way to be combing your beard each day.

 Their edges are very rough, and they will damage your facial hair follicles, but also cause beard friction and static.
 Enough reasons not to use them on your precious facial hair.

-Cellulose acetate is similar to rubber, and some beard experts consider that it’s one of the best materials for beard combs.
+Cellulose acetate is similar to rubber, and some beard experts consider that it’s one of the best materials for facial hair combs.

 These beard combs are very easy to clean, and they don’t cause beard static and friction.